-Yes, it is possible that some of those stores may have some OTA equipment and OTA-savvy knowledgeable staff, but as of early 2009 in Canada it seems that retail staffers in general are not well briefed on Digital OTA.
-You can read through the Popularizing OTA HDTV In Canada thread to get a better understanding of the situation.
+Yes, some of those stores have some OTA equipment and OTA-savvy knowledgeable staff, but in Canada it generally seems that retail salespeople do not tend to be well briefed on Digital OTA.
+You can read through the Popularizing OTA HDTV In Canada thread to get a better understanding of the OTA popular awareness situation.
 For this reason we recommend dedicated, knowledgeable OTA vendors for your parts, sales, service, and installations.Is it okay to use an old antenna?

 Oxidation may be a problem on many old antennas if it is causing welded or soldered joints to fail.
 If your antenna is still solidly constructed you are fine to clean it with steel wool.
 I would use something like an SOS or Jet pad for that.
 Clean the feed points too (where the balun is connected) and replace the old wingnuts or screws with new ones.Can I put up my own antenna?

 As for reception, oxidation will reduce the antenna's effectiveness but it would happen over a long time from when it was new, not suddenly.
 If you were to take a perfectly new version of the same antenna and compare it side-by-side with your older one you might see some difference in the resulting signal strength, but not at a worrisome level.
 I have an old-timer 4-bay bowtie reflector on my roof that was almost white with oxidation but I did not hesitate to use it after a cleanup and it works beautifully.